bloomreach/brxm/channel-manager/frontend-ng/README.md

         cd <your project>
         mvn -Pcargo.run -Dcargo.jvm.args='-Dwicket.configuration=development -Dresource.proxies=angular/hippo-cm@http://localhost:9090'

+4. If besides frontend code you are developing the server side channel manager code as well, speed up your build time by excluding the code is already updated by the Webpack dev server.

+        mvn verify -pl '!org.onehippo.cms7:hippo-addon-channel-manager-frontend-ng'

 Mind that if the Webpack dev server has not been started, users see an empty CM perspective without any error message.

 # Installation